nest-desktop/nest-desktop/README.md

 ### Quick start

-To get started with NEST Desktop and NEST Server, use Docker compose with the configuration file:
+To get started with NEST Desktop and NEST Simulator, use Docker compose with the configuration file:

 ```
 wget https://raw.githubusercontent.com/nest-desktop/nest-desktop/main/docker-compose.yml